rekalogika/rekalogika.dev/docs/domain-event/21-tips.md

   manually if you are using an explicit transaction as described above.
 In the future, we have plans to dispatch post-flush events after the outermost `commit()`, and dispatch pre-flush events before every `commit()`.
-* It is an inconvenience that Symfony Event Dispatcher does not currently support event inheritance.
-We cannot have a single listener for an entire class of domain events, and for example, use it to implement the outbox pattern.
-We plan to fix this in the future.
+* Symfony Event Dispatcher does not currently support event inheritance.
+This needs to be mentioned because many programmers expect an event dispatcher to support event inheritance, especially when working with many events.